Summer School and Internships

 - The summer program must be one that gives grades.
 You will receive W&L credit for each course you successfully complete with a grade equivalent at least to our "C".

-- In order to receive credit, you must furnish Mr. Sean Marshall, Assistant Registrar with an official transcript from the summer program no later than the end of the grading period for the semester following the summer school program (January 3, 2022 for Summer 2021).
+- In order to receive credit, you must furnish the Director of Law Records with an official transcript from the summer program no later than the end of the grading period for the semester following the summer school program.

 - We will record successfully completed summer school courses on your transcript, but transfer credit or "TR" credit will be indicated in place of a grade; your W&L grade point average will not reflect grades earned in summer school programs.